 While professional movers and packers are trained, skilled workers that employ the most efficient tactics to safely wrap and transport your belongings, there is always a chance that something will become broken or lost during the move.
 To protect yourself and your possessions, you should purchase additional moving insurance.
 The standard liability coverage offered by movers at no charge is known as Replacement Value Protection, and it covers your belongings with a mere 60 cents per pound per article.
 Before moving day, speak to your movers about their options for additional coverage to properly protect your things.

-Have drinks and food available.
+9. Have drinks and food readily available

-Have cash for tips.
+10. Have cash for tips readily available